 Brandon Township is a member of the Oakland County Cooperative Invasive Species Management Area.
 The OC CISMA has received grant funding to treat Phragmites, swallow wort and knotweed on public and private property.
 A demonstration site for phragmite treatment can be viewed at the Brandon Township Library.
 Property owners needing help controlling these invasive plants can contact Supervisor Thurman at (248) 627-4918 for assistance.
 Please see the flyer on Small Scale Phragmites Control for more information Front | Back.

 Asian Bittersweet is another invasive plant found in Brandon Township.
 Information on identification and treatment of Asian (Oriental) Bittersweet can be found on the Asian Bittersweet brochure.
 Click here for more information

-The 2017 Clean-Up Days for Brandon Township Residents will be scheduled soon.
+The 2017 Clean-Up Days for Brandon Township Residents are scheduled for June 17th and August 19th.
 The collections will take place in the Brandon Township Community Park parking lot located at 1414 North Hadley Road just north of Oakwood Road.
 Residents may also take recyclable items (wood, metal, cement) to the CMI Drive location in Groveland Township after April 1st.
 They are open Monday thru Friday and on Saturdays in the summer months.
 All collections are fee free and require an appointment.
 For a complete list of acceptable items taken at Clean-up Days please VIEW the Acceptable Item List.
 Appointments can be made by calling the Brandon Township Supervisor’s office at (248) 627-4918.

 IRON BELL TRAIL PROJECT

-Four route options are being considered for the connecting segment of the Iron Belle Trail through Brandon Township.
-For more information on the Iron Belle Trail, please visit www.michigan.gov/dnrtrails.
+For more information on the Iron Belle Trail, please visit .